msmbuilder/msmbuilder/doc/background.rst

 Workflow
 ~~~~~~~~

+A default workflow is outlined below.
+Note that most steps are optional
+under certain circumstances.
+Read the rest of the documentation to
+understand when.

 1. Set up a system for molecular dynamics, and run one or more simulations
    for as long as you can on as many CPUs or GPUs as you have access to.
    There are a lot of great software packages for running MD, e.g `OpenMM